Design into 3D

 gcodepreview

-OpenSCAD affords a programming environment which has variable and loops and 3D modeling, and in the RapCAD implementation is able to write out files, allowing one to export toolpaths to G-code, making it well-suited to creating a library which allows modeling in 3D as if one was cutting with a machine.
+While OpenSCAD allows 3D modeling, it unfortunately does not allow writing out files other than DXFs and SVGs and STLs, but there is fortunately, a similar tool which implements much of the OpenSCAD language, the RapCAD implementation which is able to write out files, allowing one to export toolpaths to G-code, making it well-suited to creating a library which allows modeling in 3D as if one was cutting with a machine.

 Every module must do what it does twice over, modeling in 3D in OpenSCAD, and if enabled, writing out matching G-code.
 Further, in some instances, it will be desirable or even necessary to directly write out G-code which has no OpenSCAD equivalent.